 - (Si) is the dominant function of ISJ personality types: ISTJ, ISFJ

-- It’s the auxiliary function of ESJ personality types: ESTJ, ESFJ
+- (Si) is the auxiliary function of ESJ personality types: ESTJ, ESFJ

 To give you more understanding of how an introverted sensing type uses this perceiving function, here are some…